Cowboy Up Tour

 The Long X Visitor Center and Museum is the central location for information on the area’s cultural, geological, historical and geographic attractions.

-An exquisite dining experience, Outlaws Bar & Grill will tantalize you with a gourmet flavor of the west during your dining experience.
+An exquisite dining experience, Outlaws Steakhouse will tantalize you with a gourmet flavor of the west during your dining experience.

 Experience life at the fort in 1875 at the Custer House.
 Tour the home of the Lt.
 Col. George and Libbie Custer.
 Walk the parade grounds to the barracks of the 7th Cavalry and the Commissary Store and visit the horses at the stables.

-See the Theodore Roosevelt Rough Riders Hall of Fame and the 19th-floor observatory.
-At the State Museum at the Heritage Center, exhibits focus on North Dakota, covering prehistoric times, Native American artifacts and the cowboys and settlement of the state.
+At the State Capitol building see the Theodore Roosevelt Rough Riders Hall of Fame and the 18th-floor observatory.
+Then at the State Museum at the Heritage Center, see the exhibits that focus on North Dakota, covering prehistoric times, Native American artifacts and the cowboys and settlement of the state.

 This is not a “dude ranch” or “guest ranch.”
 It is a working cattle ranch.
 As a welcomed guest, you will get the true cowboy experience.
 You will learn from the best cowboys with bloodlines dating back to the early 1600s.